Generalized Quantum Fluctuation Theorem for Energy Exchange

-We here investigate the heat exchange between a quantum harmonic oscillator and a thermal bath within an exact non-Markovian dynamics.
-It is revealed that the Jarzynski-W\'{o}jcik fluctuation theorem breaks down due to the non-Markovian effect.
-We establish a generalized fluctuation theorem for quantum heat, which is valid in both the weak- and strong-coupling regimes, by constructing a dynamical detailed balance of the open system.
-We further find that, in contract to the previous Born-Markovian studies, the average quantum heat sensitively depends the feature of the energy spectrum of the total system consisting of the system and the bath.
-With the formation of different numbers of system-bath bound states, the average quantum heat exhibits rich nonequlibrium characters.
-This offers us with a useful method to control the quantum heat by engineering the energy-spectrum feature of the total system.
+The definition of quantum heat in the strong-coupling regime is controversial \cite{PhysRevE.98.012113,e23121602,Xu_2022,PhysRevLett.127.250601}.
+For example, Ref. \cite{PhysRevLett.127.250601} defines it via the Hamiltonian of mean force based on an assumption that the total system equilibrates to a Gibbs state at the same temperature as the bath.
+However, this might be invalidated by the strong coupling ~\cite{PhysRevLett.121.220403,PhysRevResearch.4.023141,PhysRevE.90.022122,PhysRevA.89.012128}.
+We do not address this ongoing debate here and focus on the statistics of the energy absorbed from or released to the bath \cite{e23121602}.
+We investigate the energy exchange between a quantum harmonic oscillator and a bath in the non-Markovian dynamics.
+In the weak-coupling limit, such an energy exchange can be regarded as the quantum heat~\cite{PhysRevE.98.052106,PhysRevE.99.022133}, and its statistics recovers the Jarzynski-W\'{o}jcik fluctuation theorem \cite{PhysRevE.98.052106}.
+We establish a generalized fluctuation theorem for energy exchange, which is valid for arbitrary coupling strength, by constructing a dynamical detailed balance of the open system.
+We further find that, in contrast to the previous Born-Markovian results, the average energy exchange sensitively depends on the feature of the energy spectrum of the total system consisting of the system and the bath.
+With the formation of different numbers of system-bath bound states, the average energy exchange exhibits rich nonequilibrium characteristics.
+This offers us a method to harvest diverse nonequilibrium quantum heat by engineering the energy-spectrum feature of the total system.